yury-lysogorskiy/lammps/doc/src/fix_hmc.rst

 zeroed.
 If mom = no, the linear momentum of the ensemble of velocities is not zeroed.

-The *ra* keyword decides whether velocities are resampled upon acceptance.
+The *resample* keyword decides whether velocities are resampled upon acceptance.
-If ra = yes, velocities are resampled upon acceptance.
-If ra = no, velocities are not resampled upon acceptance.
+If resample = yes, velocities are resampled upon acceptance.
+If resample = no, velocities are not resampled upon acceptance.

 ----------